 H2; 150 mm or 10 minutes from the maximum filling volume

-H3; A height of Deadstock area.
+H3; A height of the Deadstock area.
 The height shall be calculated by the reasonable dead stock volume.

 The recommended height for the spherical tank is shown below.